I. Purpose and Scope

 Open new and vacant positions for which the university seeks to hire should be filled through a search process.
 Open positions should be posted on the university’s online application platform so that the search process may be managed through this system.

-Once an open position is approved, Human Resources Management (HRM) will generate the position posting electronically and post it on the university’s online application platform.
-HRM or the local hiring manager will determine appropriate external recruitment sources, which may vary depending on the position.
+Once an open position is approved, Human Resources will generate the position posting electronically and post it on the university’s online application platform.
+HR or the local hiring manager will determine appropriate external recruitment sources, which may vary depending on the position.

 b.)
 Use of Search Firms